June 2014 Senior Activity Calendar

 Plan with Dining Services to provide a fun cookout for all of your residents as you celebrate Father's Day.

-On this day that 54 year-old Charlie Chaplin married 18 year-old Oona O'Neill, show residents some classic Charlie Chaplin skits.
+On this day that 54 year-old Charlie Chaplin married 18 year-old Oona O'Neill, show residents a few classic Charlie Chaplin skits.
 Borrow The Essential Charlie Chaplin: Volume 1 (1914) from your local library or video store.

 During this Great Outdoors Month, plan a trip to your local pond and take residents fishing, or purchase an inexpensive fishing game at your local toy store and set it up outside using a large, wide bucket.